patternspandemic/converser/README.md

 * __PNCH OUT__, toggle punch out
 * __RESZ__, while playhead is at a marker, encode the _'punch around'_ size into the marker's name.
 The size is specified by the 4-option radio control just below.
 Each option represents 1, 2, 4, and 6 bars worth of time both left and right of the playhead.
 Thus options 1-4 result in punch sizes of 2, 4, 8, and 12 bars worth of time respectively.
 * __[Session Name]__
 * __[Selected Track Name]__, or 'Master' when none selected.
-The track you wish to record to should be selected prior to beginning, as there is no way to select it from the control surface.
+The track you wish to record to should be selected prior to beginning, as the _converser_ does not support track selection at this time.
 * __ARM__, there are two toggles to arm recording.
 The smaller button toggles master recording, while the larger toggles the selected track recording.
 * __STOP / FORGET__, stop the in-process recording and remove the related recorded track material.
 * __UNDO__ the last action
 * __SAVE__ the session
 * __REDO__ the last undo
 * _heartbeat_, shows your control surface is connected to the Ardour DAW.
+If the heartbeat no longer shows or no longer blinks, something has gone awry.
+Exit out of _control surface view_, then restart view mode.
-* _SIG_, shows when a signal is detected.
+* _SIG_, shows when a signal is detected via playback, or when your track is armed, shows interface input signal.

 ## Requirements and Configuration